ShiftLeftSecurity/traceleft/documentation/event-aggregation.md

 The aggregation spec can define several channels.
 Traceleft supports two kinds of
 channels:

-- "file": writing the events in a file in a text format
+- `file`: writing the events in a file in a text format
-- "grpc": send the events through a gRPC socket
+- `grpc`: send the events through a gRPC socket

-### Event filters
+### Event Filters

 The aggregation spec can define several event filters.
 Each event filter has:

-- a rule defining specifying which events it cares about
+- A rule defining specifying which events it cares about
-- a processing function executed for each received
+- A processing function executed for each received
-- an output function defining what is reported to the channel and how
+- An output function defining what is reported to the channel and how

-### Processing functions
+### Processing Functions

-Currently one processing function is defined: "sigma".
+Currently one processing function is defined: `sigma`.
 It has the following
 parameters:

-- "frequency": how many events to receive before passing an event to the output function
+- `frequency`: how many events to receive before passing an event to the output function
-- "threshold": currently unimplemented
+- `threshold`: currently unimplemented

-### Output functions
+### Output Functions

-Currently one output function is defined: "alerts\_per\_sec".
+Currently one output function is defined: `alerts_per_sec`.
 It just sends one event per second with a counter.

-- "format": currently unimplemented.
+- `format`: currently unimplemented.

 ## Implementation